 How Create a Personal Account to Access Your Library Information:

-- Go to the Moniteau County Library @ Wood Place home page.
+- Go to the Moniteau County Library home page.
 Click the “catalog” link on the left.
 You will see the same catalog page that you see when you use it at the library.

 - To find your specific library account information, go to the top of the page and click on “Exit Quest”.
 The page will look somewhat like the main catalog page.
 You will see tabs at the top - click on “My Info” to see what is on your account.

 - If you have items checked out, you will be able to renew them by pressing the “renew” or “renew all” link.
-You will get another 12 days or two weeks loan as Sundays are not counted.
+You will get another two weeks loan as weekends are not counted.